 Plus, the iOS app has the same issue that every other licensed iOS app has in existence: encrypting the main application module.
 There is documentation on how to decrypt these beasts, but they’re incomplete in terms of utilities we can use, since everyone else on the dev team except for @enhanox don’t have a suitable Macintosh computer to decrypt and re-encrypt the iOS modules with.

 Luckily, if you happen to have an Android device laying around, some people on the dev team have looked into an app named Mercury Messenger that connects to the core MSN/WLM servers rather than rely on gateways, and it does pretty good for an Android app.
-See this thread to download the modified versions of the app these team members released for you to connect onto Escargot: BETA 2: Mercury Messenger for android with MSNP15 and MSNP11 support.
+See this thread to download the modified versions of the app these team members released for you to connect onto Escargot: Mercury Messenger for Android with Escargot support.
 Now you can enjoy MSN Messenger wherever, whenever! (again, for those using Android.
 Better wait, iOS and Java phone users. )

 When I use Mercury Messenger with the "MSNP11" setting, it does not connect and times out.
 Any way to fix this?